 Soon after this, you cross a rise, and the cliffs of Dent de Crolles come into view, with Mont Blanc looming over its crest to the left.
 Half an hour later, you may spot a path coming up the slopes from the east.
 You now need to look for a couple of arrows pointing the way up two short scrambles up the cliffs (Difficulty 3), divided by a short traverse along a ledge to the right.
 If you start to descend, you have gone too far.
 The climbs lead onto the Jardin - the lower of the two prominent shelves on the northern edge of Chamechaude.
 This is a good spot for lunch, which you will inevitably have to share with the alpine choughs.

 The route now heads down alongside the cliffs for a couple of hundred metres, and then round the corner onto the western flank.
 The next few hundred metres are along an exposed path on a thin ledge with cliffs above, and cliffs below.
 It's easier enough, but it would be difficult to provide support for anyone who was nervous in such situations.
 The musk orchid may be found here in profusion at the end of July.

 The traverse finishes down a short rock rake.
 A few metres further on, you will see a large calcite boulder at the foot of a gully.
 You are now above where you started your walk.
 The route ascends the impressive gully (easier on the right to start with) for some 10 minutes, before emerging onto the summit slopes.
-This is ascended easily by zigzags at first, but these eventually run out, and the final 50 metres of ascent is a little steep.
+This is ascended easily using the zigzags.

 There is no mistaking the summit ridge - it plummets on the eastern side by a couple of hundred metres.
 As usual, the views are superb, with the cliffs of Dent de Crolles and the Grand Som being particularly impressive.
 You need to be a little careful of fast-flying swifts and low-flying gliders, but it's a good place to sunbathe and admire the view.